 My grandmother still used cast iron pans, but she had her aluminum, stainless steel, and modern non-stick pans as well.
 While I’m all for progress, sometimes modern conveniences can come with modern, unwanted side effects.

 The non-stick coating used on cookware today can actually be harmful to our health.
-It’s made from a chemical called polytetrafluoroetheylene (PTFE) which, when heated to high temperatures, emits toxic fumes that may cause flu-like symptoms in humans, and that have the potential to kill pet birds.
+It’s made from a chemical called polytetrafluoroethylene (PTFE) which, when heated to high temperatures, emits toxic fumes that may cause flu-like symptoms in humans, and has the potential to kill pet birds.

 In general, exposure to PTFE and similar chemicals in the polyfluorinated chemicals (PFC) family can result in low birth weight, elevated cholesterol, abnormal thyroid hormone levels, liver inflammation, and weakening of the immune system.

 Chemicals emitted during the manufacture of non-stick cookware enter the ecosystem, potentially causing serious harm to wildlife.

 Cast iron cookware doesn’t come with any of these unwanted side effects.
 It’s just iron.
 With a little care and lots of proper seasoning, a good cast iron pan will actually become non-stick and can last for generations.
 I’m happy to say that I am now the proud owner of my grandmother’s cast iron pans.